Andrew-Trautzsch/AI-Coding-Assignment-Fall-2025/README.md

 `Write a linear regression analysis program that finds out the fitting line plot for the given data, and predicts the value of a dependent variable given the value of an independent variable. `

+### Additional Requirements

+- `In HMM problem, I should be able to give a new sequence and it should show all possible paths and their probabilities.
+It should also display transition and emission matrices and most probable path.
+The instructor should be able to tweak some of the values of the transition or emission matrix by giving a triple (row no, col no, value) to see that your program is behaving right.`
+- `In ANN problem, the instructor would like to see input, output, error and change in weight after every training point.`
+- `In clustering problem, the instructor would like to see after every cycle new coordinates of centroid, change in the coordinate value, list of points in each cluster until convergence.`
+- `In regression analysis problem, the instructor will like see the intercept and slope every time set of points are chosen.
+Input data can be from a file or through the terminal.`